Online Enquiry

 Oxygen: If you experience severe symptoms of altitude sickness, your guide may provide you with oxygen.
 Breathing oxygen can help to reduce the symptoms of altitude sickness and help you feel better.

 Note - In severe cases of altitude sickness, descending to a lower altitude may be necessary.
 Your guide will monitor your symptoms and recommend descending if necessary.
+It's essential to listen to your body and communicate with your guide if you experience any symptoms of altitude sickness.

 When Is The Best Time To Climb To Uhuru Peak?

 However, this is also the peak season, and the trails can get crowded.
-The off-season, which runs from November to May, can offer lower crowds, but the weather is less predictable.
+The off-season, which runs from April to May, can offer lower crowds, but the weather is less predictable.

 Frequently Asked Questions